tel: +48 888 99 98 98

 • Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-• Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices or very highly developed apparatuses.
+• Key role in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: